Ilyajahed/ilyajahed.github.io/_posts/2019-10-09-Post-NewPicture.md

 title: Test Post
 ---

-## This is my team at Microsoft
+## This is my friends in 12th grade at school
 People in the picture are:
+- hamzi
-- Arul
+- ebrahimi
-- Fai
+- ranjbari
-- Scott
+- khoshravan
-- Me
+- me

 [my favorite website](http://www.google.com)

-learning and studying and watching movies when i am bored.